aosabook/500lines/blockcode/README.md

 ### drag.js

+We're using HTML5 drag and drop, which requires some specific JavaScript event handlers to be defined, and those are defined here.
+For more information on using HTML5 drag and drop, see Eric Bidleman's article here: http://www.html5rocks.com/en/tutorials/dnd/basics/.
+While it is nice to have built-in support for drag and drop, it does have some oddities when using it, and some pretty major limitations (like not being implemented in any mobile browser at the time of this writing).

-Defines a bunch of variables at the top of the file.
-When we're dragging, we'll need to reference these from different stages of the dragging callback dance
+We define a bunch of variables at the top of the file.
+When we're dragging, we'll need to reference these from different stages of the dragging callback dance.

 #### `findPosition(evt)`